-Lauren’s recent peer-reviewed publications include:-
+Lauren’s recent peer-reviewed academic publications include:-

-Kohn, L 'Our curious administrative law love triangle: The complex interplay between the PAJA, the Constitution and the common law’ (2013) 28 SA Public Law 22
+Lauren Kohn 'Our curious administrative law love triangle: The complex interplay between the PAJA, the Constitution and the common law’ (2013) 28 SA Public Law 22

-Kohn, L ‘The Bashir judgment raises the red flag for the rule of law and the judiciary’ (2016) 133 South African Law Journal (2016) 246.
+Lauren Kohn ‘The Bashir judgment raises the red flag for the rule of law and the judiciary’ (2016) 133 South African Law Journal 246.

 Lauren Kohn ‘The Test for ‘Exceptional Circumstances’ where an Order of Substitution is sought: An Analysis of the Constitutional Court judgment in Trencon against the backdrop of the Separation of Powers’ (2015) 7 Constitutional Court Review 91 (although a 2015 volume, it appears only in 2017 – see note from editor).